 You’ll find the dough soft and pliable to work with and will not spread too much during baking.

-If your dough seems too soft to roll and hold its shape then simply fold in some extra almond flour, about 1 tablespoon at a time.
+If you’re dough seems too soft to roll and hold its shape, simply fold in some extra almond flour, about 1 tablespoon at a time.

 Due to their softness, you’ll want to let them cool sufficiently before lifting them off the baking sheet.